| java.lang.Object | |||

 you can either remove the binding from the

-, or place a dummy binding the
+ActionMap/InputMap, or place a dummy binding the

-.
+InputMap.
 Removing the binding from the

-allows bindings in parent InputMap
+InputMap allows bindings in parent InputMaps

 to be active, whereas putting a dummy binding in the

-effectively disables
+InputMap effectively disables

 the binding from ever happening.